xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 ## Performance Improvement after Using Bulk Operations

-Before we took advantage of MongoDB bulk operations, we essentially used the following logic to retire (soft delete) products:
+Before we took advantage of MongoDB bulk operations, we essentially used the following logic to soft-delete products:

 ```
-void unpublishProducts(List<Integer> productIds) {
+void unpublishProducts(List<Integer> productIds) {      // unpublishing means we should stop selling the product(s)
     productIds.forEach(id -> {
         Product productFromDB = productService.findProductById(id);
             if (productFromDB != null) {